Tapping and Acupressure with your Yin Yoga practice

 To apply acupressure on the Liver-3 points, place one foot on the floor (or bend the leg and bring the foot closer to you) locate the point by feeling into your tissues.
 Then apply some pressure, massage or hold for a static pressure..
 You can massage both sides simultaneously, but often it is interesting to feel the difference in sensation between the sides.
 If you are pregnant, I would not use this point as it is contraindicated during this time.

-Let me know how you went if you got to practice and sense your Qi.
+Let me know what you think and if you practiced my little video, if you were able to sense your Qi!

 Best, Simone